vnykmshr/dotfiles/docs/README.md

 ## Philosophy

-**Your development environment should reflect you as a developer.**
+**Build your development identity, don't copy mine.**

-This project provides a solid foundation and practical examples, but the real value comes from understanding the patterns and adapting them to your unique workflow.
+This project provides a solid foundation and practical examples.
+The real value comes from understanding the patterns and adapting them to your unique workflow.
 Great developers don't just copy configurations—they understand, modify, and evolve them.

 ## Design Principles